3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Related Work

 \subsection{Unsupervised 3D shape learning}

-Since the 3D shape reconstruction requires images of consistent multiple views and lighting, recent works \cite{pan20202d,shi2021lifting,kanazawa2018learning,tulsiani2018multi,wu2020unsupervised} attempt to uncover extra cues to guide the learning process.
+Since the 3D shape reconstruction requires images of consistent multiple views and lighting, recent works \cite{pan20202d,shi2021lifting,kanazawa2018learning,tulsiani2018multi,wu2020unsupervised,tu20203d,liu2020dlgan} attempt to uncover extra cues to guide the learning process.
 Kanazawa et al. \cite{kanazawa2018learning} use an image collection under the same category as supervision to learn the reconstruction model.
 Wu et al. \cite{wu2020unsupervised} takes an autoencoding pipeline, where they infer the depth, albedo, viewpoint and lighting from a single image, and use the reconstruction loss to supervise the training. \cite{pan20202d,shi2021lifting,zhang2020image} aim to manipulate the latent codes of StyleGAN \cite{karras2019style,Karras2019stylegan2} to generate synthetic data for 3D shape learning.
 However, Zhang et al. \cite{zhang2020image} require the manual annotations for different views.
+Tu et al. \cite{tu20203d} take the sparse 2D facial landmark heatmaps as additional information to improve 3D face model reconstruction learning.
 Shi et al. \cite{shi2021lifting} propose to train a 3D generator to disentangle the latent codes into 3D components, which are used as the input for the renderer.
 However, they \cite{shi2021lifting} try to infer the depth information without any constraints from the latent codes, this may result in the estimated depth not being precise.
 Pan et al. \cite{pan20202d} adopts an ellipsoid shape as the shape prior, giving better estimations on the face depth.
-Hence we follow \cite{pan20202d} to reconstruct the 3D cartoon shapes.